ABC-iRobotics/fanuc-webcontrol/README.md

 7. [Bugs, feature requests, etc](#bugs-feature-requests-etc)

 ## Requirements
-This is written in Fanuc Karel language and TP code.
+This is written in Fanuc Karel language, TP code and JavaScript.
 It is tested on FANUC M-430iA2P robot with R-J3iC controller v7.40

 The following registers [R], position registers[PR] and FLAGs are used:
 - [R]: 40, 41, 42,